Become a Certified Clinical Medical Assistant Online

 Job Outlook for Certified Clinical Medical Assistants

-- The healthcare field offers one of the leading areas of opportunities for career growth today.
+The healthcare field offers one of the leading areas of opportunities for career growth today.
 Within healthcare, medical assistants are among the most in-demand professionals.
-NHA estimates that job openings for medical assistants are increasing by 9-15% each year.
+The U.S. Bureau of Labor Statistics (BLS) anticipates 16% growth and 117,800 new job opportunities between now and 2031.
+Clinical medical assistants earn an average annual salary of $37,370.

 Certified Clinical Medical Assistant FAQs